-Following your departure, you will have several graded assignments to submit.
-These will consist of videos of demonstrations of skills learned during the week and other "wrap-up" assignments due within approximately 10 days following the conclusion of the residency.
+Following your departure, you will have graded assignments to submit.
+These will consist of videos of demonstration of skills learned during the week and other "wrap-up" assignments that will be due within approximately 10 days following the conclusion of the residency.